UKCloud/documentation/articles/azure/azs-gs.md

 ### Intended audience

-To complete the steps in this guide you must have access to the Azure Stack portal.
+To complete the steps in this guide you must have access to the UKCloud Azure Stack portal.

 ## Introduction to UKCloud for Microsoft Azure